NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/any.md

 The model example below represents the spread of a contagious disease within a healthy population.
 We use `any?` primitive to run the model as long as there is at least one healthy (green) individual in the model.
-Once all of the individuals turned red, the model automatically stops.
+Once all of the individuals turn red, the model automatically stops.